Achieving Threat Readiness with Intel-Driven

 • What is the user's role in the organization?

-Risk Assessment and Management in Threat Readiness
+AI-Powered Analysis Strengthens Risk Assessment and Management

-AI can help with fast federated search to answer all these contextual questions.
+AI-powered threat analysis can help with fast federated search to answer all these contextual questions.
 While some of this capability is generally built into AI systems, your environment is unique, so the AI should also learn from your investigation processes.
 This allows it to understand that when you see a particular type of malicious activity, it can automate specific investigative steps for you in the future.
 Data confidentiality is paramount when implementing AI in your threat readiness strategy.
 Organizations cannot pump alert data into public AI services like OpenAI because that data could be accessible to those companies' employees and potentially others.
 If your CEO gets compromised and you ask a public AI to help analyze the alert, someone at that company will see your sensitive data.

-Therefore, any AI system must keep your data within your tenant and make it inaccessible to outside parties.
+Any AI system must keep your data within your tenant and make it inaccessible to outside parties.
 The system should learn from your actions on alerts and understand how to handle similar incidents in the future.
 The AI interaction cannot be ephemeral—there must be some concept of longevity or learning based on your security team's activities.

-Readiness Through Automation and Integration
+Automation and Integration Reduce Manual Workloads

 Traditional Security Orchestration, Automation, and Response (SOAR) products require organizations to build workflows on a one-off basis, placing the burden on security teams to determine how to conduct investigations and where to look for supporting data.
 However, security professionals universally prefer access to all available information about an alert, allowing them to determine whether it is good or bad.
+Many teams also rely on their SIEM (Security Information and Event Management) systems to aggregate logs, but SIEMs alone cannot provide the contextual analysis that modern threats demand.

 The market is shifting toward automated investigation products that understand what security teams need and do it for them, saving valuable time and resources.
 This approach doesn't just search through logs—it enhances threat detection capabilities by pulling together relevant information from across the organization.